RoyKlaasseBos/royklaassebos.github.io/README.md

               </ul>

            <div class="review">Review</div>
-           <p>This course a more on a conceptual level and goes beyond the scope of the previous recommendation.
+           <p>This course is more on a conceptual level and goes beyond the scope of the previous recommendation.
 In particular, more attention is paid to unsupervised clustering methods such as K-Means Clustering, Hierarchical Clustering and Density Based Clustering.
 The course excels in its presentation style which include visual animated slides.
 Some topics might be a bit more advanced than usual which is why it has been categorized as an Intermediate level course.</p>

            <p><i>Tip:</i> If you liked this series you can find more similar online courses at <a href="http://bigdatauniversity.com" target="blank">Big Data University</a>!</p>
         </div>